Mount Buller (Victoria): Geography

 The walk begins at Merimbah and is a 8 km walk on a well defined track.
 Mclaughlin Spur offers good views to the summit fire tower and the rocky outcrops that must be traversed.
 At the summit there is a stone distance dial and a fire tower that is staffed during the summer months.

 Climate

-Mount Buller has a hemiboreal climate.
-Under the Köppen climate classification scheme, it has a Subpolar oceanic climate (Köppen: Cfc) with cool summers and cold, very snowy winters.
+Under the Köppen climate classification scheme, Mount Buller has a very cold Oceanic / Subpolar oceanic climate (Cfb / Cfc) under the -3 C isotherm, or a Humid continental / Subarctic climate (Dfb / Dfc) under the 0 C isotherm, with cool summers and cold, very snowy winters.
 On average, Mount Buller receives 67.6 snowy days annually, the greatest figure for any mainland Australian site.

+Due to its far south-western location in the alpine region, Mount Buller is more susceptible to cold airmasses which allow it to record some of the lowest maximum temperatures and daytime readings in the country, despite being considerably lower in elevation than other mountain sites to the north-east.
+On 5 September 1995, a maximum temperature of just -6.2 C was registered at Mount Buller; the same day at Thredbo Top Station saw a maximum of -6.0 C, some 250 metres higher than Buller.
+On 3 February 2023, at the height of summer, Mount Buller reached a top of just 0.9 C.

 Resort

 The Mount Buller Alpine Resort is a popular destination in winter for skiers and snowboarders of all abilities who wish to attend for the day.
 With it only being a 3 hour drive, it is the nearest major downhill ski resort to Melbourne.
 In the warmer months, it provides a base for day visitors and hikers in the Victorian Alps.